Bangalore & Hyderabad(+91) 73040 90352

 1. Reinforced Concrete Wall Footing:

-It is a type of wall footing used to support a concrete or masonry wall.
+It is a type of footing used to support a concrete or masonry wall.
 It is made of concrete that has been reinforced with steel bars or mesh to increase its strength and durability.
 The reinforcing steel is placed in the footing before the concrete is poured and helps to distribute the load of the wall evenly across the footing.

 A reinforced concrete wall footing foundation can be designed in different shapes and sizes, depending on the size and weight of the wall they will support and the soil conditions at the site.
 They can be designed as isolated footings, strip footings, or combined footings, depending on the specific needs of the project.